Schwarzian quantum corrections to shear correlators of the near-extremal Reissner-Nordstr\"om-AdS black hole

 In the remainder of the paper, we lay out the various calculations underpinning our results.
 In section~\ref{sec:RNAdS}, we review the Reissner-Nordstr\"om black hole and its thermodynamics.
 In section~\ref{sec:Matching}, we review and reformulate the matching calculation of \cite{Davison:2013bxa} using decoupled gauge-invariant variables, as well as addressing the question of the dimension of the IR operator in section~\ref{sec:IRscaling}.
 In section \ref{sec:QuantumcorrIRG}, we evaluate the quantum-averaged IR retarded Green's function and deduce the quantum-corrected shear retarded Green's function.
 We close with a discussion of our results.
 In appendix~\ref{app:shearhydro}, we give a lightning review of shear relativistic hydrodynamics, and refer readers to \cite{Kovtun:2012rj} for a pedagogical introduction to relativistic hydrodynamics.
-In appendix ~\ref{app:spa}, we give some extra technical details on the saddle-point approximation performed in section ~\ref{sec:QuantumcorrIRG}.
+In appendices~\ref{app:NLO} and~\ref{app:log}, we give some extra technical details on the saddle-point approximation performed in section ~\ref{sec:QuantumcorrIRG}.
 In appendix~\ref{app:FT}, we Fourier transform the IR retarded Green's function directly in Euclidean space.

-\paragraph{Note added:} Our results differ from recent works \cite{PandoZayas:2025snm,Nian:2025oei,Cremonini:2025yqe}, which find a quantum correction to $\eta$ of order $O\left(1/(CT)\right)$.
-It is difficult to compare directly to \cite{PandoZayas:2025snm,Nian:2025oei}, which use a different approach than ours. \cite{Cremonini:2025yqe} evaluates the quantum corrections to $\eta$ through the Kubo formula but without computing the full momentum-dependent dispersion relation of the pole.
-The main difference between our results may be explained by: the identification of the scaling dimension of the IR operator as $\Delta=0$; the necessity to carry out the integral governing quantum fluctuations to subleading order in the saddle-point approximation, which we find otherwise returns the classical result; the truncation of thermodynamic quantities, such as the entropy density and the momentum static susceptibility to their extremal values, in order to be consistent with the matching calculation.\\
+\paragraph{Note added:} Our results differ from recent works \cite{PandoZayas:2025snm,Nian:2025oei}, which also find a quantum correction to $\eta$ of order $O\!\left(1/(CT)\right)$, but with a different prefactor.
+It is difficult to compare directly to these works, which use a different approach than ours. \cite{Cremonini:2025yqe,Kanargias:2025vul} evaluates the quantum corrections to $\eta$ through the $k=0$ Kubo formula but without computing the full momentum-dependent dispersion relation of the pole.
+They find a different scaling dimension for the IR operator, $\Delta=1$, which we reproduce for clarity in section \ref{sec:dirbdycond}, but which satisfyingly gives the same correction to $\eta$ as our $k\neq0$ calculation, where $\Delta=0$.

-\paragraph{Second note added:} As this work was being finalized, we received a manuscript from Alexandros Karnagias, Elias Kiritis, Sameer Murthy, Olga Papadoulaki and Achilleas Porphyriadis, which also computes Schwarzian corrections on the shear viscosity of near-extremal Reissner-Nordstr\"om black branes.
-Our results also differ from theirs due to our identification of the scaling dimension of the IR operator as $\Delta=0$.